DataSQRL/datasqrl.github.io/docs/getting-started/tutorials/recommendations/intro.md

 > mkdir clickstream; cd clickstream
 ```

-Create a new file in that folder called `clickstream.sqrl` and paste the following content into the file:
+Create a new file in that folder called `clickstream.sqrl` and paste the following content into the file (we'll explain it line-by-line [below](#sqrl)):

 ```sql
 IMPORT datasqrl.example.clickstream.Click;   -- Import data